 Technology innovations have the potential to optimize and improve the transportation network.
 These innovations include the freight portion of the broader trends in autonomous and connected vehicles.
 Researchers have predicted that when the majority of the fleet is both connected and automated, there will be significant decreases in crashes, resulting in significant increases in safety and reliability.
-It will also lead to significant decreases in non-recurring congestion (i.e., incidents, work zones, weather and special events), which accounts for about 50% of total congestion.1 Decreased congestion provides the opportunity to get more capacity out of the existing system, lessening the need for expensive, time consuming capacity expansion solutions.
+It will also lead to significant decreases in non-recurring congestion (i.e., incidents, work zones, weather and special events), which accounts for about 50% of total congestion.
+Decreased congestion provides the opportunity to get more capacity out of the existing system, lessening the need for expensive, time consuming capacity expansion solutions.

-technology given the intense pressures faced by the transportation industry.
-These include a shortage of commercial vehicle drivers that is likely to worsen over time2, pressure from shippers to reduce costs and increase reliability and increasing demand that is expected to continue well into the future as the tonnage of freight moved on the multi-modal freight system steadily grows.3
+Commercial vehicles will likely be the earliest adopters of connected and automated vehicle technology given the intense pressures faced by the transportation industry.
+These include a shortage of commercial vehicle drivers that is likely to worsen over time2, pressure from shippers to reduce costs and increase reliability and increasing demand that is expected to continue well into the future as the tonnage of freight moved on the multi-modal freight system steadily arows.3

 The truck driver shortage has been increasing across the United States.
 New drivers will be needed to due to retirements in the industry and industry growth.
-The COVID-19 pandemic has increased the need of industries for truck drivers to move e-commerce products. systems such as drones and freight shuttles have the potential for overhauling "last mile" approaches and pilot programs both in the U.S. and Europe are testing such deliveries.
+The COVID-19 pandemic has increased the need of industries for truck drivers to move e-commerce products.

+Regulatory issues that would allow for widespread use of relevant technologies could be realized in the next decade.
+Meanwhile, alternate delivery systems such as drones and freight shuttles have the potential for overhauling "last mile" approaches and pilot programs both in the U.S. and Europe are testing such deliveries.
 Another source of technology is the potential evolution of transportation network companies (TNC) to expand into freight delivery beyond some of the current last-mile systems such as meal delivery.
 A more expansive TNC approach could have implications for costs (and thus driver earnings and retention), congestion reduction and modal shift.